Adult-Gerontology Acute Care Nurse Practitioner

 Students who are interested in adult-gerontology study but are not yet advanced practice nurses, including nurse educators, nurse informaticists and nurse leaders, should apply through one of our Doctor of Nursing Practice tracks:

 In this graduate certificate program, you will complete twelve to fifteen months of study.
-Program development and fieldwork placements are individualized and developed by collaboration between the student and a faculty adviser based on formal gap analysis and evaluation of prior education and experience.
+Program development and fieldwork placements are individualized and developed by a collaboration between the student and a faculty adviser based on formal gap analysis and evaluation of prior education and experience.

 Clinical practice experiences are offered in urban and rural locations.
 Many of the core AGNP-AC classes require in-person classroom attendance on a weekly basis plus additional clinical practicum hours.
 This is not an online/distance program.